-I Fiscal 2024 Decreased by the fair value at the end of the prior fiscal year, of any awards granted in any prior fiscal year that fail to meet the applicable vesting conditions during the reported fiscal year; and Increased by the dollar value of any dividend equivalents paid on RSUs and PSUs in the covered fiscal year prior to the vesting date that are not otherwise included in the total compensation for the covered fiscal year.
-123,413 Compensation Actually Paid \$ 19,419,251
+Fiscal 2025 Increased (or if negative, decreased) by the change in fair value from the end of the prior fiscal year through the vesting date of any awards granted in any prior fiscal year for which all applicable vesting conditions were satisfied at the end of or during the reported fiscal year; 837,414 Decreased by the fair value at the end of the prior fiscal year, of any awards granted in any prior fiscal year that fail to meet the applicable vesting conditions during the reported fiscal year; and (3,425,744) Increased by the dollar value of any dividend equivalents paid on RSUs and PSUs in the covered fiscal year prior to the vesting date that are not otherwise included in the total compensation for the covered fiscal year.
+126,586 Compensation Actually Paid \$ (853,514)

-- (6) Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns was determined by reference to: (1) for RSU awards, closing price of our Class A Stock on applicable year-end dates or, in the case of vesting dates, the actual vesting price; (2) for PSU awards, the same valuation methodology as RSU awards above except year-end and vesting date values are multiplied by the probability of achievement or actual results, as applicable, as of each such date and, for PSU awards with market-based conditions, the probability is determined based on the outcome of a Monte Carlo simulation; and (3) for NQSOs, the fair value calculated based on the outcome of a Monte Carlo simulation as of the applicable year-end or vesting date(s), determined based on the same methodology as used to determine grant date fair values (but using a Monte Carlo simulation instead of a Black-Scholes pricing model as was used on the grant date), the closing price of our Class A Stock on the applicable revaluation date as the current market price as of the revaluation date, and in all cases determined using assumptions and inputs consistent with those found in Note 18 of our financial statements in our 2024 Form 10-K. - (7) The amounts deducted and added to the Average Summary Compensation Table Total to calculate the Average CAP for Fiscal 2024 are as follows:
+(7) Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns was determined by reference to: (1) for RSU awards, closing price of our Class A Stock on applicable year-end dates or, in the case of vesting dates, the actual vesting price; (2) for PSU awards, the same valuation methodology as RSU awards above except year-end and vesting date values are multiplied by the probability of achievement or actual results, as applicable, as of each such date and, for PSU awards with market-based conditions, the probability is determined based on the outcome of a Monte Carlo simulation; and (3) for NQSOs, the fair value calculated based on the outcome of a Monte Carlo simulation as of the applicable year-end or vesting date(s), determined based on the same methodology as used to determine grant date fair values (but using a Monte Carlo simulation instead of a Black-Scholes pricing model as was used on the grant date), the closing price of our Class A Stock on the applicable revaluation date as the current market price as of the revaluation date, and in all cases determined using assumptions and inputs consistent with those found in Note 18 of our financial statements in our 2025 Form 10-K.

+(8) The amounts deducted and added to the Average Summary Compensation Table Total to calculate the Average CAP for Fiscal 2025 are as follows: